What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Introduction

 A common approach for designing a static control is to impose an external electric field, $H(x)$, to guide the plasma towards a desired stable distribution~\cite{Einkemmer2024}.
+In this work we adopt a one-dimensional periodic configuration in space.
 This task can be formulated as a PDE-constrained optimization problem:

-Here, the constraint is the Vlasov-Poisson (VP) system, a fundamental kinetic model for collisionless plasma.
-The function $f: (t, x, v) \in \mathbb{R}_{+} \times \mathbb{R}^{3}\times \mathbb{R}^{3} \rightarrow \mathbb{R}_{+}$ is the time-dependent particle distribution in phase space.
+with periodic boundary conditions in $x$.
+Here, the constraint is the VP system in 1D phase space.
+The function $f:(t,x,v)\in\mathbb{R}_{+}\times[0,L_{x}]\times\mathbb{R}\rightarrow\mathbb{R}_{+}$ is the time-dependent particle distribution.
 The system's evolution is driven by the total electric field, which is a sum of the externally applied control field $H(x)$ and the self-generated electric field $E_{f}(t,x)$.
 This self-generated field is determined self-consistently: the charge density $\rho_{f}(t,x) = \int f(t,x,v)\,\mathrm{d}v$ determines the electric potential $V_f(t,x)$ via the Poisson equation, and $E_f$ is determined by its gradient.
 The objective function $\mathcal{J}$ is a functional designed to quantify the degree of instability in the plasma distribution $f$.

 This PDE-constrained optimization framework is a cornerstone of modern control theory and has been employed in numerous studies of plasma stability, both theoretical~\cite{Einkemmer2025,Glass2003,Glass2012,Knopf2018,Knopf2019} and numerical~\cite{Einkemmer2024,albi2025instantaneous,kawata2019dynamic,Bartsch2024,Bialek2001,Blum2016,Strait2014}.
 Regardless of the specific physical system, the underlying optimization problem is invariably challenging.
 The nonlinear nature of the governing PDEs typically leads to highly non-convex objective landscapes, populated with numerous local minima.
 As such, the careful design of the objective function $\mathcal{J}$ is critical.
 Different choices for $\mathcal{J}$ emphasize different features of instability~\cite{holm1985nonlinear, mouhot2011Landau}; for instance, one metric might penalize the kinetic energy of unstable wave modes, while another might measure the deviation of the entire distribution in phase space from its equilibrium state.
 This choice directly shapes the optimization landscape and determines which properties of the solution are promoted.
 This leads to the central question that this manuscript seeks to answer: